ansivgit/todo/README.md

 # TODO  Application

-1st task for learning React
+1st task for learning React - Todo-list with search and filters

+Used CRA (React), Bootstrap5